mariushelf/sa2django/README.md

   relationship attributes are specified.

+# Changelog
+## 0.1.3
+- set arbitrary `max_length` of 2048 on String fields that do not have a defined length in sqlalchemy.
+Necessary because Django does not support unlimited String fields, even though some backends (e.g., Postgres) do

 # Contributing

 Pull requests are more than welcome!
 Ideally reach out to us by creating or replying